Cameron Art Museum invites proposals for original lantern designs.

 Lighting: All lighting used in lanterns will be LED and will be provided by the museum.
 For safety reasons, no extension or alteration to museum-provided cord is allowed.
 If cord length longer than 6’ provided is needed, you must contact the museum with requested cord length and we will provide it.
 No live flames or incandescent lighting or additional lighting will be accepted.

-Dimensions: Lanterns may be hanging, freestanding, or wall mounted (hanging is preferred) and fit into 3 feet wide x 3 feet deep x 6 feet high.
+Dimensions: Lanterns may be hanging, freestanding, tabletop, or wall mounted (hanging is preferred) and fit into 3 feet wide x 3 feet deep x 6 feet high.
 No minimum size requirement.

 Installation: Hanging lanterns must be ready to hang with single provided LED lighting installed.
 Weight is not to exceed 5 pounds for hanging lanterns.
 Please test your hanging method before delivery to CAM.
 Wall mounted lanterns are allowed with downward cording, and must be tested for hanging before delivery to CAM.
 Standing lanterns must be freestanding and ready to install.
 Lanterns may be kinetic, but not motorized, and require no maintenance by museum staff.
 All lanterns must be 100% completed upon delivery.
 Only CAM staff to install.